 Beginnings

 Our project’s concept is to develop a classification model that identifies street intersections (graph nodes) in Stockholm, Sweden, susceptible to flooding during a 100-year flood event.
 Based on our initial research, we found that graph machine learning operates at three levels: the graph, its edges, and its nodes.
-With access to a 100-year flood simulation for the entire city, we initially aimed to train our model to classify streets with flood risk.
-However, given the studio’s pace and scope, we narrowed our focus to edge classification.
+With access to a 100-year flood simulation for the entire city, we initially aimed to train our model to classify streets (graph edges) with flood risk.
+However, given the studio’s pace and scope, we narrowed our focus to node classification.
 We experimented with removing the flooding data and adjusting the model’s learning rate.

 In this project, we comprehensively analyse urban road networks utilizing geographic and data science techniques.
-The project integrates various geospatial libraries such as Geopandas, NetworkX, and OSMnx to import, manipulate, and visualize geographic data.
+The project integrates geospatial libraries such as Geopandas, NetworkX, and OSMnx to import, manipulate, and visualize geographic data.
 Our primary dataset is sourced from OpenStreetMaps in XML format, containing intricate details of city road networks.
 We pre-process the data to project it into the appropriate coordinate reference system (CRS) and handle any missing values.
 Subsequently, we focus on analyzing the permeability of nodes and edges within the network, which involves calculating node valences and assigning permeability values based on specific urban planning metrics.
 The analysis culminates in visualising the road network with permeability values, utilizing colour mapping techniques to depict variations effectively.

 Additionally, the project delves into the application of machine learning for classification tasks within the context of road networks.
 Using PyTorch and DGL, we construct and train a graph neural network model to predict the classifications of different nodes.
 We evaluate the model’s performance by comparing ground truth labels against predicted labels, utilizing confusion matrices and visualization techniques to illustrate the results.
 The workflow includes saving and loading the trained model for reproducibility.
 Through this project, we aim to provide valuable insights into urban road network characteristics and demonstrate the utility of advanced data science and machine learning methods in geographic analyses.